 NH mandates testing annually in grades 3-6 on ONLY reading and math.
 The 2017-18 school year was the first round of the NHSAS testing.
 It is similar to the SBAC testing we did prior to that for three years, but it is different.
 Due to the constant change in testing systems, there is not reliable data that the test is effective at measuring students’ achievement, nonetheless progress.

 I ask you to look deeper.
 At MES we consistently monitor students’ academic performance using the STAR and DIBELS testing to measure reading and math skills.
 Through these assessments we can breakdown students’ performance and address specific skill areas so that students can make growth.
+An overview of these scores and related resources can be seen on this page.
 I believe students are more than a number, I hope you do as well.
 We aim for students to achieve at the benchmark or above levels, but we also look for student growth.